My life as chronic lunger is pretty much an open book…or would that be an open Blog? In any case, I might as well include all the mental stuff too.

-When it comes to my own, I don’t hold back or embellish on any aspect of my Respiratory conditions.
-Sometimes the medical jargon might be a little too much, but that’s because Im a Respiratory Therapist by profession and my brain is just wired that way.
-Most people who visit my blog have lung or other chronic health issues themselves and are able to relate to a lot of I write about.
-Many are Nurses and Physicians as well.
+When it comes to my own breathing problems, I don’t hold back or embellish anything.
+Sometimes the medical jargon in my posts might seems a little too much, but that’s because Im a Respiratory Therapist by profession and my brain is just wired that way.
+Most people who visit my blog have lung or other chronic health issues themselves and are able to relate to most of what I write about.
+Many are Nurses and Physicians.

 Hospital Admission and Discharge Notes, Sept 10,2020